 - Cornelia de Lange syndrome (CdLS): CdLS is a genetic disorder that causes growth and developmental delays, facial abnormalities, and small or absent earlobes.

-- Ehlers-Danlos syndrome (EDS): EDS is a group of genetic disorders affecting connective tissue, which supports and connects the body’s organs and structures.
+- Ehlers-Danlos syndrome (EDS): EDS affects the connective tissue, which supports and connects the body's organs and structures.
 People with EDS may have hypermobility, stretchy skin, and floppy earlobes.

 - Turner syndrome (TS): TS is a genetic disorder affecting females with only one X chromosome.
 People with TS may have short stature, infertility, and low-set ears with small or absent earlobes.